The 8 Best Things to Do in Bhaktapur

 You can also get a visitor’s pass to Bhaktapur for the duration of your visa.
 For the visitor’s pass, you need to bring 2 passport photos and a copy of your visa when purchasing the ticket in order to get the visitor’s pass.

-The Bhaktapur Durbar Square is the main square of the city and you will find it right after you enter through the main gate of Bhaktapur.
+The Bhaktapur Durbar Square is the main square of the city, and it is located right after you enter through the main gate of Bhaktapur.
 It is also one of the seven World Heritage Sites in the Kathmandu Valley.

 Within the Durbar Square, there is the 55 Window Palace, the National Art Museum, Taleju Temple, and the Golden Gate (which is the entrance to the Taleju Temple).